 We did some deep breaths.
 Spontaneously, he added a big “OOoooooooomMMM” at the end which us made us both smile and we chanted OOooooooommmmm together a few times.

 “Now let’s try and think of all the things you love the most.”
 I said.
 “Let’s fill up your brain with all the things that make you feel happy!
-If we fill up your brain with all the happy things there won’t be any more room left for the sad.
+If we fill up your brain with all the happy things there will be less room left for the sad.
 What are some things you love?”

 “Do you love… Papa?”